syncfusion-content/xamarin.android-docs/xamarin-android/SfDigitalGauge/Getting-Started.md

 ## Initialize gauge in axml:

-[`SfDigitalGauge`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfGauge.Android~Com.Syncfusion.Gauges.SfDigitalGauge.SfDigitalGauge.html) allows users to drag the designer screen from toolbox to designer window.
+[`SfDigitalGauge`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfGauge.Android~Com.Syncfusion.Gauges.SfDigitalGauge.SfDigitalGauge.html) allows users to drag the control from toolbox to designer window.
 The properties window will be displayed where you change the necessary functionalities to customize the digital gauge in designer.

 ![DigitalGauge Designer](getting-started_images/designer.gif)

-You can get the digital gauge instance from axml page in MainActivity using the following code.
+In MainActivity, you can access the digital gauge instannce defined in axml page using the following code.

 {% tabs %}